readium/architecture/proposals/000-composite-fetcher-api.md

 1. Serve the `Publication` through a local HTTP server.
 2. Produce a copy of the `Publication` for the navigator, modifying the remote manifest links to use the local URLs instead.
    * By serving remote resources, the `PublicationServer` would then act as a proxy to the remote servers, and allow injection to happen through the `Fetcher` layer.
-3. To go even further, a `ResourceTransformer` could replace remote URLs with local ones in the resources content itself.
+3. To go even further, a `Resource.Transformer` could replace remote URLs with local ones in the resources content itself.
    * A particularly tricky situation is to intercept the external links in a web view, because it will usually trigger the request internally.
 If the web view doesn't offer a native interception mechanism, then transforming links in the content itself could be a workaround.